For online companies, few things are more important than the user onboarding process.

 What we are talking about is biometric identification, a form of hard KYC.
 Hard because historically it’s hard to beat, and hard because it’s an extreme amount of friction for your users.

-How Does Digital Onboarding Work?
+How Does the Digital Onboarding Process Work?

 Digital onboarding is a form of acquiring customers that fully takes place online.
 The user simply signs up through your service using their device, providing the necessary details step by step.
 Not only is the onboarding flow designed with usability in mind, but it also serves to meet know your customer (KYC) and customer due diligence (CDD) compliance standards.